adamkdean/EasyAuth.Examples/README.md

 ## WebApp

-The web app example uses EasyAuth and MVC4 Attributes to provide a user membership system.
+The WebApp example is a bog standard MVC4 website.
+It EasyAuth's MVC attributes to provide security to a basic web application.
 It uses EntityUserStore as the data storage provider.

+With this example you can create users, list users, log in and out with user accounts, and use session only or cookie based persistant authentication.